stfrigerio/stfrigerio/README.md

 # Hello I'm Stefano 🇮🇹

 **Full-Stack Developer | AI Enthusiast | Problem Solver**
-Turning coffee ☕ and ideas 💡 into solutions.
+Turning ☕ and 🧠💡 into 🏛️.
 - 🔭 Exploring the future of AI and Humans
 - 🌱 Ever learning
 - 🧠 Philosophically trained with a knack for logical problem-solving and creative thinking.